 Bw(X)/Bw(I) double-based elements

-The latest edition of the army lists produced for DBMM, usable also for DBM, introduce a new combination which is not permitted by the DBM rules.
+The original 2016 edition of the army lists produced for DBMM, usable also for DBM, introduce a new combination which is not permitted by the DBM (or DBMM) rules.
 These are Bw(X) double-based with Bw(I), and appear in the Hussite and Medieval German lists.
-Following a poll among UK competition players, it is agreed that these will be treated as compulsorily double-based Bw(O).
+The latest reprint of the relevant list book corrects this and shows these troops as Bw(X) double-based with Bw(O).

 The revised DBMM army lists regrade most Welsh Bw(O) [and some English archers] as Bw(S).
 This grading is not appropriate for DBM, so after a poll of UK competition players the Irr Bw(S) in the Welsh, Anglo-Norman, Anglo-Irish and Feudal English army lists will continue to be Irr Bw(O) in armies used at UK DBM competitions.
 This does not apply to Irr Bw(S) in the Hundred Years War and Wars of the Roses English lists, which remain Bw(S).